 • Smudging is the most common type of ritual for cleaning the energy of a physical space, person or object.

 • First, it’s best to start with a simple intention of focusing on clearing the negative energy out of your space and mind.

 • Once you have your intention, light the Sage or Palo Santo and hold it at a 45 degree angle pointing the tip down towards the flame.
-Allow it to burn for 30 seconds and then blow it out (you should always have a burn proof bowl or shell underneath while doing so to catch any loose burning pieces or ashes).
+Allow it to burn for 30 seconds and then blow it out (you should always have a burn proof bowl underneath while doing so to catch any loose burning pieces or ashes).

 • If left to rest the stick will smoulder and release smoke for approximately 5 mins.
 If used for smudging, walk around the room, space, object, or person, fanning the smoke over its entirety, while focusing on cleansing and clearing negative energy.
 When cleansing your home to rid evil or negative energy, don’t forget to let the smoke into each nook and cranny for the best possible results and make sure that all of the windows and doors are open to allow the negative energy to escape the space.

 • Once you have finished smudging to remove the negative energy, you must push positive energy into the space to maintain balance.
 To do this, declare your intention out loud or silently in your head.